Women, what do your ovaries have to do with belly fat?

 A low-intensity exercise, like yoga or walking, will improve insulin resistance in a woman with PCOS looking to lose belly fat.

-High-intensity exercises, like sprints and HIIT, are looked at as a physical stress by your body, which causes an increase in the cortisol (a.k.a.
+High-intensity exercises, like sprints and HIIT, are looked at as physical stress by your body, which causes an increase in the cortisol (a.k.a.
 The belly-fat-producing stress hormone).

 6. Control Stress